 It's the perfect slice of magical nostalgia to make you wish you could go trick-or-treating again.

 This movie genuinely terrified me as a kid.

-Adapted from Roald Dahls' book it follows an orphan, Luke, who sees a coven of witches and discovers that they want to turn all children into mice through a magical formula.
+Adapted from Roald Dahls' book, it follows an orphan, Luke, who sees a coven of witches and discovers that they want to turn all children into mice with a magical formula.

 The witches find out that Luke is onto them and plan to test the formula on him.
 It's quite freaky, tbh.

-Sandra Bullock and Nicole Kidman playing supernatural sisters trying to end a family curse that keeps them from finding true love?
+Sandra Bullock and Nicole Kidman playing supernatural sisters, who are trying to end a family curse that keeps them from finding true love?
 Yes please.

 10. Carrie, 1976

 It wouldn't be a Halloween movie list without at least one nod to Stephen King.